-Laboratories within the SPH Laboratory System attract and retain highly qualified staff.
+Laboratories within the LPH Laboratory System train, attract and retain highly qualified staff.

-- Recognition occurs regularly for staff accomplishments, contributions and achievements. - Opportunities exist for staff at all levels to participate in laboratory workgroups; quality improvement committees; partner collaborations; and local, state and national workgroups to improve laboratory practice. - Recruitment strategies include outreach and the promotion of laboratory careers at career fairs, schools, and in other groups of future potential laboratory workers.
+- Recognition for staff accomplishments, contributions and achievements. - Continuous education and training opportunities exist for staff at all levels to participate in laboratory workgroups; quality improvement committees; partner collaborations; and local, state and national workgroups to improve laboratory practice. - Recruitment strategies include outreach and the promotion of laboratory careers at career fairs, periodic visits and lecture to area colleges, high schools, mentoring students/interns/postdoc, participation in SMART/STEM activities, and in other groups of future potential laboratory workers. - Continuous education and cross-training opportunities for staff to meet laboratory needs and stay current on advancement in technology are available.

-The SPH Laboratory System maintains an environment to attract and retain highly qualified staff.
+The LPH Laboratory System accommodates tours from area schools and colleges and maintains an environment to attract and retain highly qualified staff.

-- The SPH Laboratory System uses benefits, such as flexible scheduling, to increase retention and job satisfaction. - A defined career ladder exists within laboratory organizations to allow for staff development. - The SPH Laboratory System supports student outreach programs, career fairs, or laboratory tours.
+- The LPH Laboratory System uses benefits, such as flexible scheduling, to increase retention and job satisfaction. - A defined career ladder exists within laboratory organizations to allow for staff development. - The LPH Laboratory System supports student outreach programs, career fairs, or laboratory tours.

-- Use creative approaches to recruit qualified new personnel? - Support and advocate for compensation that is adequate to attract and retain staff with the necessary qualifications? - Employ creative approaches for scheduling work hours that covers work requirements while appealing to workers? - Empower staff by supporting their participation and membership in professional organizations and educational opportunities for professional growth and development?
+- Use creative (out-of-box) approaches to recruit qualified new personnel? - Support and advocate for compensation to attract and retain staff with the necessary qualifications? - Employ creative approaches for flexible schedules/work hours for workers? - Empower staff by supporting their participation and membership in professional organizations, training and educational opportunities for professional growth and development?

 8.2.1 None Minimal Moderate Significant Optimal

 How would you rate

 the performance of the

-SPH Laboratory System
+LPH Laboratory System

 collectively on achieving

 this Key Idea?